napari/napari.github.io/dev/_sources/gallery/nD_image.rst

 nD image
 ========

-Display one 4-D image layer using the add_image API
+Display one 4-D image layer using the :func:`view_image` API.

 ..
 GENERATED FROM PYTHON SOURCE LINES 7-26